memorius/policy-auction/README-datastructures.txt

   - Avoiding duplicate concurrent registration of usernames:
     - To create a user account, we first write to users_by_name, without setting user_id, and with the timestamp on the write transaction set to a DECREASING value, -now.
 This way later writes will never overwrite earlier ones.
 Then we read back and check that the registered_timestamp is the same as we just wrote.
 If it is, we "won" the username and can set the user_id column.
 If it's not, someone else already has it.

-policy_ranking:
+policy_ranking_current["total-votes"]:
-  Allows rapid retrieval of current sorted ranking for the front page, and keeps historical record of rankings.
+  Allows rapid retrieval of current sorted ranking (by total votes) for the front page.
   It means we only need a one-row read instead of a read for each policy record.
-  If the read comes back empty (first request in a time interval), then caller reads all active policies, writes values for them, then reads again.
   Write a column to it every time we update at a policy's total_votes.
-  Reader just retrieves all columns, iterates into a LinkedHashMap {policyID -> [count, timestamp]}, discards all but the newest-timestamped for any policyID that appears twice and issues a column delete for each old value.
+  Reader just retrieves all columns, iterates into a LinkedHashMap {policyID -> [count, timestamp]}, discards (and issues deletes for) all but the newest-timestamped for any policyID that appears twice, then reads map.entrySet() in order - they're already sorted.

+policy_ranking_current[<int>"-day"]:
+  Read everything with date range from N days ago, iterate and add up votes for each policy, sort on client by vote total.
+Client doesn't need to do conflict resolution this time.
+  (Will generalize to 4-day, weekly, whatever.)

+policy_ranking_history:
+  Keeps historical record of rankings.
+  TODO: to be accurate in the face of late-resolved conflicts, we can only update this when copying votes to policy_vote_history.
+Figure out the data and algorithm for this.

 misc:
   Contains various single-row stuff: quick-lookups to avoid the need to iterate all keys on every request, and provide things in sorted order; runtime and config data: